Why does matcha give you calm energy?

 Caffeine

-Matcha contains caffeine (40-70mg per 2g serving), which works by blocking adenosine receptors in your brain.
+Matcha’s caffeine tracks the powder rather than the cup — roughly 19-44mg per gram, so a standard 2g serving (about one level teaspoon) is about 38-89mg, most often around 60-70mg.
+Caffeine works by blocking adenosine receptors in your brain.
 Adenosine normally accumulates during waking hours and makes you feel sleepy.
 Caffeine blocks this signal, keeping you alert and increasing dopamine release.

 L-Theanine

 L-theanine is an amino acid found almost exclusively in tea.
-It crosses the blood-brain barrier within about 30 minutes and affects multiple neurotransmitter systems:
+It crosses the blood-brain barrier in a dose-dependent way, within roughly 30 to 60 minutes.

 The Synergy Effect

-Giesbrecht et al. (2010): The combination improved task-switching accuracy while increasing alertness and reducing tiredness.
+Giesbrecht et al. (2010): 97mg L-theanine with 40mg caffeine, 44 participants.
+The combination improved task-switching accuracy while increasing alertness and reducing tiredness.
+Also Unilever R&D authors.

 Important Caveats